 What is an Underactive Thyroid?

 The thyroid gland is found in the neck and produces the hormone thyroxine.
 An underactive thyroid does not produce enough of this hormone, which causes many of the body's functions to slow down.
 It is also possible to have an overactive thyroid (hyperthyroidism), where too much thyroxine is produced, resulting in the bodily functions speeding up.
-The symptoms are usually quite the opposite to an underactive thyroid.
+The symptoms are usually quite the opposite of an underactive thyroid.

 Hypothyroidism can affect both men and women, although it is far more common in women.